 OECD Home › Statistics Directorate › Latest Documents

-Consumer prices in the OECD area rose by 3.1% in the year to June 2011, compared with 3.2% in May - the first decrease in inflation since November 2010.
+Consumer prices in the OECD area rose by 3.3% in the year to September 2011, compared with 3.2% in the year to August - the highest rate since October 2008.

 The Meeting of the Working Party on International Trade in Goods and Trade in Services Statistics (WPTGS) will be held on 7-9 November 2011 at the OECD Conference Centre in Paris (Room 10).

 Statistics Working Paper N. 42- 2011/7 - This Statistics Working Paper reports on work undertaken within the Statistics Directorate to measure the value of household production of non-market services, in order to better compare material well-being across countries.
 The work is being conducted under the aegis of the National Accounts Working Party and as input into the broader OECD activity on Measuring Progress.
 It responds to the